Wrist Arthroscopy in Dallas, Frisco, Prosper, and Wylie, TX

 The wrist should be raised for the first 2 or 3 days following surgery, and the dressing should be kept as clean and dry as possible.
 Ice may assist in reducing edema.
 There are workouts that might help you keep your mobility and regain strength.
 Analgesic drugs will ease any pain, even if it is modest following surgery.

-Over several days, you will be exhausted.
+Over several days, you will be tired.
 The inside of your wrist will swell.
 Also, your skin may appear to have a different hue near the wounds.
 This is very normal and will subside after a few days.
 In the first few days following surgery, keep your arm elevated above your heart to reduce swelling and discomfort.

 The type of surgery you have will determine when you may return to work or resume your normal routine.
 You’ll most likely require 6 weeks to heal.
 Recovery will take even longer if you have tissue repaired.
 It’s possible that you’ll have to limit your activities until your wrist strength and mobility return to normal.
 You might potentially be enrolled in a rehab program.